insanum/gcalcli/docs/README.md

  * OAuth2 authention with your Google account
  * list your calendars
  * show an agenda using a specified start/end date and time
+ * show updates since a specified datetime for events between a start/end date and time
  * ascii text graphical calendar display with variable width
  * search for past and/or future events
  * "quick add" new events to a specified calendar